 As the name suggests, this variety has a lovely purple color.
 This color is created thanks to the high amount of anthocyanin, a type of antioxidant.
 Purple asparagus is very sweet because it has high sugar content.
 It is also a little bit nutty.

-Regarding the texture, purple asparagus is super tender.
-It is more tender than other varieties.
-The more it matures, the more tender it will be.
+Regarding the texture, purple asparagus is super tender, perhaps softer than most other varieties.
+The more the plant matures, the more tender it will be.

 Another thing about this asparagus is that its purple color and tender texture won’t remain after cooking.
 You should grill it, eat it raw, add it to salads to prepare a side treat for picnic, or blanch quickly to keep the color and texture.